Travis

 Use the -y parameter with apt-get to assume yes to all queries by the apt tools.

-Installing Packages from a custom APT repository #
+Install Packages from a custom APT Repository #

 For some packages, you may find an existing repository, which isn’t yet set up on our build environment by default.
 You can easily add custom repositories and Launchpad PPAs as part of your build.